LinuxSailorTech/Rules-of-Tech-Support/index.md

 <p><strong>Rule T5A</strong> - Never share these with non-techs.</p>

-<h2>Rule T6 - Don&#39;t let people know you are a tech.
+<h2>Rule T6 - Don't let people know you are a tech.
 They are likely to ask for free tech support.</h2>

 <p><strong>Rule T6A</strong> - Never, EVER, give out personal contact information.</p>